 At Recovery Ways, we recognize that anxiety and substance abuse often go hand in hand.
 Research shows that one in three people with anxiety also suffer from substance abuse or dependence.
 So, each patient is thoroughly assessed to ensure that both the chemical dependence and mood disorder are being treated.
 Recovery Ways provides the therapy necessary to help patients adjust and cope with their feelings of anxiousness.
 Through one-on-one mentoring, group mentoring, and medical intervention when necessary, patients learn to break through the feelings of their anxiety disorder and see a new way of living more clearly.

-All treatment programs at Recovery Ways include individualized care and personalized treatment plans, multiple weekly group and individual therapy based on the 12 steps, and a family program.
+All treatment programs at Recovery Ways include individualized care and personalized treatment plans, multiple weekly group and individual therapy.
 We know that anxiety can be a major factor in relapse, so we make it a priority to give patients all the resources they need to continue treatment for anxiety and substance dependency after they leave our program.

 Anxiety and Addiction Treatment in Utah

 Recovery Ways, accredited by the Joint Commission, offers treatment excellence to those suffering from substance use and mental health disorders including anxiety treatment in the Salt Lake City, Utah area.
 If you or your loved one is struggling with anxiety and addiction, please call us today for help finding a dual diagnosis program.
 To reach our admissions team please call 1-888-986-7848.